 You can show them this article or the Internet addiction fact-sheet for more help and advice.
 If they’re ready, encourage them to use the advanced search tool to find a professional nearby that can help them overcome their problems.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 About Cindy Barnes

 I believe that you have the answers you seek inside of yourself.
 My role is to help you rediscover and reconnect with yourself to find those answers that are right for you.

 Are you a perfectionist who is your own worst critic?
 Is your priority other people and making them happy?
-Are you a bright and quick thinker?
-Do you often get overwhelmed by life and may suffer from anxiety and depressi… Read more
+Are you a bright, quick thinker or over-thinker?
+Do you often get overwhelmed by life and may suffer from anxiety… Read more